sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/autocomplete.md

 To view how Cody provides code completions , you'll need to have the following:

-- An active Sourcegraph instance (free or paid)
+- An active Sourcegraph account (free or enterprise)
 - A supported editor extension (VS Code, JetBrains, and Neovim) installed

 ## Working with code autocomplete